KabukiStarship/Script2/spec/ascii_data/readme.md

 ## [ASCII Data Specification](readme.md)

-The Automaton Standard Code for Information Interchange (ASCII) Data Types composed of 25 Plain-Old-Data (POD) Types from which may be created Arrays, Vectors, Matrices, Books of Plain-old-data, Dictionaries of Plain-old-data, and Dictionaries of Keys.
+There are 64K Automaton Standard Code for Information Interchange (ASCII) Data Types composed of 25 Plain-Old-Data (POD) Types from which may be created Arrays, Vectors, Matrices, Books of Plain-old-data, Dictionaries of Plain-old-data, and Dictionaries of Keys.
 Types are identified using three letter capitol abbreviations and acronyms with an additional subscript for the word width in bytes.
 The convention is that the number right after the 3 letter type is the size of the array in elements, and after the number after the underscore represents the byte pattern.
 For example, UIX160 is a 160-byte unsigned integer or hash and DIC_4 is a 32-bit Dictionary.

 ### Abstract POD Types